chrisdettloff/chrisdettloff.com/src/pages/career/index.md

 ### Cloud Engineer at Daysmart Software, 2020.09 - present, Ann Arbor

+- Built and maintained continuous integration/continuous delivery pipelines with Jenkins
+- Wrote Infrastructure as code for our Angular based web apps in AWS servies such as S3, Route53, IAM, and Cloudfront
+- Migrated our .NET applications to docker containers on AWS ECS
+- Application and infrastructure monitoring using New Relic and Cloudwatch on both lower and production environments
+- Participated in cost savings initiatives to reduce infrastructure spending by 30%
 ### Software Development Intern at DaySmart Software, 2020.01 - 2020.09, Ann Arbor

-- Collaboration with platform engineers working on scalable applications on AWS using EC2, CodeDeply, S3, Elastic load balancer, Auto-scaling, and monitoring these applications using CloudWatch and New Relic Agents.
-- Work with QA team on expanding application testing writing step definitions and feature files in Ruby using Selenium web testing with Cucumber framework.
+- Work with QA team on expanding application testing writing step definitions and feature files in Ruby using Selenium web testing with Cucumber framework
-- Maintained Git repositories for our scalable applications, version control and build automation integrating git into Jenkins CI.
+- Tracked bugs and managed tickets using JIRA and Asana
 ### Data Processing Administrator at Dicom Transportation Group, 2016.03 - 2018.02, Ypsilanti

 - Programmed mobile computer units to scan and log carton information